luvitrocks/utopia/README.md

 ### Use middleware

 The core of Utopia is "using" middleware.
-Middleware are added as a "stack" where incoming requests will execute each middleware one-by-one until a middleware does not call `nxt()` within it (unlike Javascript `nxt` is predefined function in Lua, so argument cannot be named like this).
+Middleware are added as a "stack" where incoming requests will execute each middleware one-by-one until a middleware does not call `nxt()` within it (unlike Javascript `next` is predefined function in Lua, so argument cannot be named like this).

 ```lua
 app:use(function middleware1 (req, res, nxt)